Does Celsius Cause Weight Gain? Analyzing the Claims

 Furthermore, relying on caffeine as a primary energy source can also lead to neglecting other health-supportive habits, like regular balanced meals and exercise, which are essential for weight management.

-Based on its ingredients and low-calorie content, Celsius is unlikely to directly cause weight gain.
 The drink’s thermogenic ingredients, such as caffeine and green tea extract, may help increase calorie expenditure modestly, and its lack of added sugars prevents it from contributing to excess calorie intake.

 However, excessive reliance on energy drinks like Celsius, without a balanced diet, sufficient sleep, and hydration, may lead to indirect lifestyle habits that counteract weight loss goals.